Programs > Brochure

 - your resume and cover letter

 - strategies for using our program's contacts to approach potential internship sites

 - interview and follow-up skills

 - You should expect to interview over the phone, via Skype or in person to secure your summer internship prior to arrival in DC.
-To learn more about the process of acquiring an internship, please visit the Admitted Student site and the internship resources.

 - If you enroll in three or more credits, you will create a comprehensive portfolio of your internship and seminar experiences at the end of the term.